 Cut the flank steak into thin strips against the grain.
 Then cut each strip into 2 or 3 equal size pieces; set aside.

 Prepare Marinade.
 Add the prepared flank steak pieces to the marinade and mix well.
-Cover the bowl and let marinade in the refrigerator all day or overnight.
+Cover the bowl and let marinate all day or overnight.

 Prepare Ketchup Sauce; set aside.